 Contract liabilities are recognised if the cumulative payments made by customers exceeds the revenue recognised in profit or loss.
 Contract liabilities are recognised as revenue when the control of the products have been transferred to the customers at their acknowledgement and performance obligation is fulfilled.

-Contract liabilities have decreased by approximately NTD81,307,000 as at 31 December 2020 due to less deposits received from customers.
+Contract liabilities have increased by approximately NTD116,029,000 as at 31 December 2021 due to more deposits received from customers.
 The amount is expected to be recognised as revenue within one to two financial years.

 22 BANK BORROWINGS